-5. For the purposes of this Article, fees for services shall be deemed to arise in a Contracting State if:

-(a) the services are performed in that State; or

-(b) the payer is a resident of that State and the fees are paid to a closely related enterprise or person unless the payer carries on business in the other Contracting State or a third State through a permanent establishment situated in that State, or performs independent personal services through a fixed base situated in the other Contracting State or a third State and such fees are borne by that permanent establishment or fixed base; or

-(c) the payer has in that State a permanent establishment or a fixed base in connection with which the obligation to pay the fees for services was incurred, and such fees are borne by such permanent establishment or fixed base, and are paid to a closely related enterprise or person.

-6. For the purposes of this Article, a person is closely related to an enterprise if, based on all the relevant facts and circumstances, one has control of the other or both are under the control of the same persons or enterprises.
-In any case, a person shall be considered to be closely related to an enterprise if one possesses directly or indirectly more than 50 per cent of the beneficial interest in the other (or, in the case of a company, more than 50 per cent of the aggregate vote and value of the company's shares or of the beneficial equity interest in the company) or if another person possesses directly or indirectly more than 50 per cent of the beneficial equity interest in the sagregate vote and value of the company's shares or of the beneficial equity interest in the aggregate vote and value of the company's shares or of the beneficial equity interest in the company) or if another person possesses directly or indirectly more than 50 per cent of the aggregate vote and value of the company's shares or of the beneficial equity interest in the company) in the person and the enterprise.
-For the purposes of this Article, an individual shall be a closely related person with respect to another individual if the individual is related to that other individual by blood relationship, marriage or adoption.

-27. Under this alternative, a country would be entitled to impose tax under Article 12A, paragraph 2 up to the maximum agreed rate on fees for services paid by a resident of that country or by a non-resident with a permanent establishment or fixed base in that country to a resident of the other Contracting State if the fees for services arise in the first country.
-Fees for services would be deemed to arise in a country in accordance with paragraph 5 if:

-1. the services are provided in that country or

-2. the services are provided outside that country by a person who is closely related to the payer of the fees.
+- 5. For the purposes of this Article, fees for services shall be deemed to arise in a Contracting State if: - (a) the services are performed in that State; or - (b) the payer is a resident of that State and the fees are paid to a closely related enterprise or person unless the payer carries on business in the other Contracting State or a third State through a permanent establishment situated in that State, or performs independent personal services through a fixed base situated in the other Contracting State or a third State and such fees are borne by that permanent establishment or fixed base; or - (c) the payer has in that State a permanent establishment or a fixed base in connection with which the obligation to pay the fees for services was incurred, and such fees are borne by such permanent establishment or fixed base, and are paid to a closely related enterprise or person. - 6.
+For the purposes of this Article, a person is closely related to an enterprise if, based on all the relevant facts and circumstances, one has control of the other or both are under the control of the same persons or enterprises.
+In any case, a person shall be considered to be closely related to an enterprise if one possesses directly or indirectly more than 50 per cent of the beneficial interest in the other (or, in the case of a company, more than 50 per cent of the aggregate vote and value of the company's shares or of the beneficial equity interest in the company) or if another person possesses directly or indirectly more than 50 per cent of the beneficial interest (or, in the case of a company, more than 50 per cent of the aggregate vote and value of the company's shares or of the beneficial equity interest in the company) in the person and the enterprise.
+For the purposes of this Article, an individual shall be a closely related person with respect to another individual if the individual is related to that other individual by blood relationship, marriage or adoption. - 27.
+Under this alternative, a country would be entitled to impose tax under Article 12A, paragraph 2 up to the maximum agreed rate on fees for services paid by a resident of that country or by a non-resident with a permanent establishment or fixed base in that country to a resident of the other Contracting State if the fees for services arise in the first country.
+Fees for services would be deemed to arise in a country in accordance with paragraph 5 if: - 1. the services are provided in that country or - 2. the services are provided outside that country by a person who is closely related to the payer of the fees.